Andy Travis: Personal life

 In the first-season episode "Love Returns", Travis is very tempted to leave WKRP.
 An old flame, now a very successful country and western singer (played by It's a Living star Barrie Youngfellow), shows up and rekindles old feelings.
 She offers him a job with her entourage, but he reluctantly turns it down.
 During the remainder of the show's run, Andy occasionally refers to having girlfriends and dates, and even uses Mr. Carlson's office to impress an attractive coat-check girl during a business party, but otherwise he is not actually seen actively pursuing a love interest.

 Andy is not immune to the charms of his female co-workers.
 After Andy is knocked unconscious during a tornado, Jennifer Marlowe begins giving him mouth-to-mouth resuscitation, which a delirious Andy soon attempts to turn into a passionate kiss.
 Similarly, when reprimanding Bailey Quarters for crafting a fake news story that was subsequently read on-air, he informs her that should it ever happen again, she will be "the best-looking reporter on the unemployment line" (Bailey's response in turn is non-verbal, but does indicate that she is extremely flattered by the compliment).
 In the episode "Filthy Pictures", Bailey uses Andy's obvious discomfort at being asked to pose in a bathing suit (for a charity photoshoot) to gently mock male chauvinist attitudes, greeting him with "Hey, baby" and calling him "beefcake".
 However, Andy does get his own back when Bailey dresses stylishly in purple and pretends to be a former nude pinup model (in order to get nude photos of Jennifer back from a sleazy photographer); when she returns to the station after the successful ruse, Andy greets her by saying, "Hey, baby...purple's my favorite color."
 He then begins chasing her around the station.

 Casting

 Hugh Wilson, the creator and showrunner of WKRP, originally wanted to offer the part of Andy to David Letterman.
 However, MTM decided to cast Letterman in another show, Mary Tyler Moore's comedy-variety show Mary (which was canceled after only three weeks).
-Several other actors were considered for the part, but CBS executives decided that Sandy was the best choice.
+Several other actors were considered for the part, including Ross Bickell (who would recommend his then-wife Loni Anderson for the part of Jennifer Marlowe), but CBS executives decided that Sandy was the best choice.
+Sandy recalled that his audition involved performing a scene with Gordon Jump, who had already been cast as Arthur Carlson; both Jump and Sandy were originally from Dayton, Ohio, and Jump was already familiar with Sandy—he had edited a publication in which a younger Sandy had been highlighted as a promising youth.
+Years after the series ended, Sandy was offered the audition reel that featured the other performers who auditioned for the part; upon reviewing it, he was glad he got the part because he felt his audition was the best, an assessment that Jump shared.